apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

   ],
 ```

-This will target the OpenApi with OperationId `leadsAdd` and will assign the value of the request body to a Postman collection.
+This will target the OpenAPI with OperationId `leadsAdd` and will assign the value of the request body to a Postman collection.

 The request body for the create operation will contain: